The life cycle of successful product features

 • The feature plateaus and becomes an expected feature.
 Increased performance no longer contributes to higher satisfaction.

-A new feature’s life cycle starts in the Indifferent category.
+A new feature’s life cycle starts in the Indifferent or Reverse category.

 People have no idea what to do with a new feature or what to use it for.
 It’s not hard to imagine the indifference of someone back in 2010 who was told about a photo sharing app “that makes your pictures look old”.
 Why would anyone want to do that on their brand new smartphones?